andrewmoise/grits/README.md

 sudo bin/gritsd
 ```

 (It'll drop privileges to whatever user you configured for it, as soon as it's opened the ports it needs.
-If you want to try it as non-root, just configure it on a port above 1024 and run certbot by hand to get certificates if any.)
+If you want to try it as non-root, just configure it on a port above 1024 and run certbot by hand to get certificates if any, and then you can run without `sudo`.)

 ### Test